 Web images are smaller and they require special sharpening.
-If we know the images will be used for the web, we size them down to 2000 pixels on the long side and apply the special sharpening.
+If we know the images will be used for the web, we size them down to 2000 pixels on the long side and apply the required sharpening.
 This leaves enough room for cropping and adjusting for placement and any further resizing a client does will not degrade the image sharpness.
-Web images are best if we can prepare them at the exact size but it’s rare that we are given this info ahead of delivery to the web designers.
+Web images are best if we can prepare them at the exact size but it’s rare that we are given this information ahead of delivery to the web designers.

 Our SmugMug galleries offer clients an excellent way to resize images themselves for their different uses.
 Please see the SmugMug How To.